gdt050579/AppCUI-rs/docs/chapter-5/notification_dialogs.md

     // retry the operation
 }
 ```
-that looks like the following picture:
+will create a dialog that looks like the following picture:
 <img src="img/retry.png" width=300/>

 ## Alerts